red-hat-storage/rlockertools/README.md

 It consists of two main modules:

-- `indextools`: tools to work with Elastic indices
+- `rlockertools.resourcelocker`: Utilities to work with Lockable Resources, lock and release
-- `doctools`: tools to work with Elastic documents
+- `rlockertools.exceptions`: Custom Exceptions for lockable resources

 # Installation